narasimhareddyputta94/narasimhareddyputta94/README.md

 ## 🌟 About Me

 Greetings! 👋 I'm Narasimha, a Software Development Engineer with a strong background in Java, Python, and JavaScript.
 Currently studying Computer Science at DePaul University, I am passionate about developing scalable server applications and optimizing cloud solutions.
+With 2.5 years of professional experience as a software development engineer in India and an academic foundation in civil engineering, I've made a transition to computer science, combining analytical skills with a deep understanding of software development.

+My goal is to leverage my diverse skill set and experience to build innovative solutions that drive efficiency and value.
+Whether it's through developing high-performance backend systems or deploying robust cloud-based applications, I am dedicated to continuous learning and making impactful contributions.

 ## 🌐 Technical Proficiency